marghoobsuleman/hashtagcms/readme.md

 #### Major Update: Please note: This updates needs fresh installation.
 - General: Compatible with laravel/framework": "^10.0"
 - Backend: Moved from Vue 2 to Vue 3
-- Backend: Added gallery module.
-You can now upload files/images.
+- Backend: Added gallery and festival modules.
+You can now upload files/images etc.
 - Backend: Added gallery module support with content editor
-- Backend: Moved to bootstrap 5.0
+- Backend: Moved to bootstrap 5.0 for backend
-- Backend: Improved Smart Copy Paste
+- Backend: Improved Smart Copy/Paste
 - Backend: `direction` column in `hooks` table has default Null value now
 - Backend: linked module and live edit bug while adding or editing frontend module
 - Backend: Sitewise permission added
 - Backend: Dashboard sub-modules data fetching issue on sitewise
-- API: Refoctored API.
+- API: Refactored API.
 Used Resource to make key camelCase.
-- API: modules props are returns as key/value pair
+- API: modules props are returns as key/value pairs
 - General: Move Passport to Sanctum for authentication
 - Frontend: Frontend can partially work with API.
-Usefull for microservices architecture.
+Useful for microservices architecture.
+- Frontend: Fixed some bugs
 - Frontend: Moved to bootstrap 5.0

 ### More logs [changelog](changelog.md) for more information on what has changed recently.